Possibilities (and problems) With Rolling Forecast

 Rolling Forecast: 12–18 Months

-Many of our customers choose us because they wanted to start working with rolling forecasts, make more frequent forecast updates and look further ahead.
+Many of our customers chose us because they wanted to start working with rolling forecasts, make more frequent forecast updates and look further ahead.
 Being able to quickly make adjustments and adapt to changes in the world is something which is highly relevant today since Covid 19 has had a major impact on the world.
 One can assume that a lot of company’s budgets aren’t particularly relevant anymore.

 You can create rolling forecasts in several different ways and with different forecast horizons.
 You either update quarterly or monthly.
 A common phrase you hear a lot these days is “Rolling 12”, which indicates that you have a rolling forecast with 12 months as a horizon.